zompi2/EditorCameraPositionUE4/README.md

 **Does it work for camera position and rotation when piloting actors?**
 Yes it does!

-## Fab

-This plugin can be downloaded from the Unreal Engine Fab!
-Here's **[the link to it](https://www.fab.com/listings/13d27c05-5c95-46f2-a123-06891956049e).**
-The version of this plugin on Fab is **1.1.1**.
-If you want to download it for UE4.27 you can download the prebuilt plugin from **[here](https://github.com/zompi2/EditorCameraPositionUE4/raw/packs/Packs/EditorCameraPosition-4.27.zip).**

 ## Anything else?

 Just hoping you can find it useful.